Using a dynamic choice to select multiple records in visual workflow

 When a multi-select choice field uses a dynamic record choice, only values from the last record that the user selects are stored in the flow variables.

 That makes multi-select dynamic choices effectively useless.
-However, it turns out the flow can write all of the selected IDs to the screen multi-select field itself, which makes magic possible.
+However, it turns out the flow can write all of the selected IDs from the screen multi-select field itself, which makes magic possible.
 The dynamic choice itself can map to anything - it doesnt matter.
 You just need to ensure that the choice stored value is the ID, and then you work with the screen multi-select field.

 Credit for this approach goes to a great tip on developer.force.com by Joe Cook (See his comment from Dec 24 2014 - its not selected as best answer but should be!)